container-images/dhcp-client/README.md

 Limitations:
 This container needs to be run with "--net=host --cap_add=net_admin" so that the network devices of the host are visible inside the container and can be configured.

+dhclient will attempt to configure all network interfaces unless an INTERFACE variable containing the names of the interfaces to use is supplied on the docker commandline.
+In the standalone container usecase the means that the file /usr/lib/systemd/system/dhcp-client-container.service needs to be edited.